NotBoringCompany/hashland-api/docs/drilling-gateway.md

 All errors are logged server-side and relevant errors are sent to clients via the `drilling-error` event.

 ## Automatic Fuel Monitoring
-The system automatically stops drilling when an operator's fuel drops below the threshold defined in `GAME_CONSTANTS.FUEL.BASE_FUEL_DEPLETION_RATE.maxUnits`.
+The system automatically stops drilling when an operator's fuel drops below the required threshold.

 ## Disconnection Handling
 When an operator disconnects, the system: